 Chop rhubarb, reserve 1/2 cup and toss the remaining with 2 tablespoons of flour.

 Cream butter, sugar, egg, and vanilla together.
 Add buttermilk.
 Finally, add the dry ingredients; flour, salt, baking soda.
 Fold in rhubarb and spread into prepared pan.
-Sprinkle the top with reserved chopped rhubarb, brown sugar and cinnamon.
+Sprinkle the topping, along with reserved 1/2 cup chopped rhubarb, over the cake.

 Bake about 40 minutes, or until a cake tester inserted in the middle comes out clean.